 “It’s evident now that it’s public knowledge and we’re all playing catch-up.
 We’re seeing activity across the board, from small businesses like ice cream shops, all the way up to government agencies and banking.”

 The four Exchange vulnerabilities Microsoft disclosed have been chained together by the Hafnium group to gain initial access to vulnerable servers, maintain persistence, and then steal data, including the contents of individual inboxes.
 The most serious of the four is CVE-2021-26855, a server-side request forgery flaw that the attackers have used for initial access.
 Researchers at Volexity first detected exploitation of that flaw in January and then subsequently saw the same actor using other Exchange zero days in its operations.

 “During the course of multiple incident response efforts, Volexity identified that the attacker had managed to chain the SSRF vulnerability with another that allows remote code execution (RCE) on the targeted Exchange servers (CVE-2021-27065).
-In all cases of RCE, Volexity has observed the attacker writing webshells (ASPX files) to disk and conducting further operations to dump credentials, add user accounts, steal copies of the Active Directory database (NTDS.DIT), and move laterally to other systems and environments,” an analysis of the attacks by Volexity says.
+In all cases of RCE, Volexity has observed the attacker writing webshells (ASPX files) to disk and conducting further operations to dump credentials, add user accounts, steal copies of the Microsoft Entra ID database (NTDS.DIT), and move laterally to other systems and environments,” an analysis of the attacks by Volexity says.

 Hammond said that not all of the webshells Huntress has seen are identical, and the naming conventions don’t all line up with the one used by Hafnium.
 Now that the details of the vulnerabilities are public, it’s likely that other actors outside of APT groups will begin targeting them, as well.

 “I don’t think everyone is taking this as seriously as they should.
 I think we should be screaming this one from the rooftops,” Hammond said.
 “Every organization has to have email and Exchange is so widely deployed and you get command and control inherently when you exploit this.”